Bon Appétit, Your Majesty: Synopsis

-Bon Appétit, Your Majesty follows Yeon Ji-yeong, a modern-day chef who unexpectedly travels back in time to the Joseon dynasty during a solar eclipse.
-She arrives in the royal court of King Yi Heon, a young monarch burdened by trauma from his mother's death and consumed by revenge against corrupt officials.
-Mistaken for a suspicious outsider, Ji-yeong is eventually appointed as a palace chef after impressing Yi Heon with her innovative cooking, blending modern techniques with traditional ingredients.
+Bon Appétit, Your Majesty follows Yeon Ji-yeong, a modern-day chef who just won a grand prize for Michelin chefs in Paris, who, on her flight back to Seoul, unexpectedly travels back in time to the Joseon dynasty during a solar eclipse.
+She arrives in the royal court of King Lee Heon, a young monarch burdened by trauma from his mother's death and consumed by revenge against corrupt officials.
+Mistaken for a suspicious gwinyeo (귀녀, female monster), Ji-yeong is eventually appointed as a Chief Royal Cook after impressing Lee Heon with her innovative cooking, blending modern techniques with traditional ingredients.

-As Ji-yeong navigates palace politics, she encounters rivalry from concubine Kang Mok-ju and the schemes of Prince Je Seon, who plots to overthrow the throne.
-Through her dishes, Ji-yeong gradually earns Yi Heon's trust and awakens memories of warmth and comfort from his childhood, challenging his reputation as a cold and tyrannical ruler.
-The series intertwines romance, comedy, and political intrigue as Ji-yeong struggles to survive, protect those around her, and decide whether to change history or find her way back to the present.
+As Ji-yeong navigates palace politics, she encounters rivalry from the evil consort Kang Mok-ju and the schemes of Prince Je Seon, who plots to overthrow Lee Heon so he can become the king.
+Through her dishes, Ji-yeong gradually earns Lee Heon's trust and affection, awakening memories of warmth and comfort from his childhood and challenging his reputation as a cold and tyrannical ruler.
+The series intertwines romance, comedy, and political intrigue as Ji-yeong struggles to survive, protect those around her, and decide whether to alter history by changing Lee Heon's personality, stopping the Gapsin Purge (when the king executes officials related to his mother's death, followed by a coup d'état and the king getting deposed) or find her way back to 2025, where her father and career await.